phillwatson/one-stop/event-module/README.md

 The use-cases for the ConsentGiven event may be:
 - Given: a ConsentGiven event has been raised
-- When: that event is received by the email service
+- When: that event is received by the sendEmail service
-- Then: the user is sent a confirmation email
+- Then: the user is sent a confirmation sendEmail

 and:
 - Given: a ConsentGiven event has been raised